 Canker Sore Causes & Treatments

 - Use goldenseal mouth rinse.
-In one cup of warm water, mix one quarter teaspoon of salt and one half teaspoon or the contents of one capsule of goldenseal powder (it will not dissolve completely).
+In one cup of warm water, mix one quarter teaspoon of salt and one half teaspoon (or the contents of one capsule of goldenseal powder).
+Note that it will not dissolve completely.

-- Take a B-100 B complex vitamin supplement daily.
+- Take a B-100 complex and vitamin C supplement daily.

 - Use DGL (deglycyrrhizinated licorice), a licorice extract with mucosa healing properties that you can buy in the health food store as chewable tablets or powder.
 Make a paste of the substance with saliva and apply it to the sore area.

-- Take slippery elm powder mixed to a paste with water; alternatively, suck on slippery elm lozenges, available in both drug and health food stores.
+- Make a thick gel-paste from slippery elm powder by mixing it with water and applying it to the sore.
+Alternatively, rinse with slippery elm tea, or suck on slippery elm lozenges, available in both drug and health food stores.